adityathebe/adityathebe.com/content/Posts/aerospike/index.md

 categories:
   - Go
   - Aerospike
+  - Database
 slug: /aerospike-hands-on-golang/
 description: Get hands on introduction to Aerospike with Golang
 keywords:
-  - Aerospike tutorial
+  - NoSQL
-  - Aerospike golang tutorial
+  - database
 ---

 This is an extremely basic introduction to Aerospike.
 It's basically a compilation of resources to help you quickly get started.